antonyjiss/Bellabeat-Case-Study/README.md

 ### :mag: Key Findings

 * Getting sufficient sleep every day is crucial for overall well-being, [Centres for Disease Control and Prevention](https://www.cdc.gov/sleep/about_sleep/how_much_sleep.html) recommends a minimum of 7 hours of sleep for the age range of 18-60.
-As per record analyses only 5 to 6 people only getting recommended sleep among 24 participations.
+As per record analyses only 5 to 6 people only getting recommended sleep among 24 participants.
 * The resulting pattern shows inconsistent records, here we should consider a few possibilities, 1) The sleep monitoring system with Fitbit is not user-friendly.
 2) Most customers have the least concern for the importance of sound sleep as a healthy habit and show little interest in tracking their sleeping patterns.
 Based on the analysis, the sleeping records of the last 10-11 customers appear that they are averaging less than 4 hours of sleep per day.
  <br>